Choose an encryption algorithm

-Encryption is one of several defenses-in-depth that are available to the administrator who wants to secure an instance of SQL Server.
+Encryption is one of several defenses available to the administrator who wants to secure an instance of SQL Server.

-Encryption algorithms define data transformations that cannot be easily reversed by unauthorized users.
-SQL Server allows administrators and developers to choose from among several algorithms, including DES, Triple DES, TRIPLE_DES_3KEY, RC2, RC4, 128-bit RC4, DESX, 128-bit AES, 192-bit AES, and 256-bit AES.
+Encryption algorithms define data transformations that can't be easily reversed by unauthorized users.
+Administrators and developers can choose from among several algorithms in SQL Server, including DES, Triple DES, TRIPLE_DES_3KEY, RC2, RC4, 128-bit RC4, DESX, 128-bit AES, 192-bit AES, and 256-bit AES.

-No single algorithm is ideal for all situations, and guidance on the merits of each is beyond the scope of SQL Server Books Online.
+No single algorithm is ideal for all situations, and guidance on the merits of each is beyond the scope of this article.
 However, the following general principles apply:

 Strong encryption generally consumes more CPU resources than weak encryption.